DimpleSushmaAlluri/Dimple-Sushma-Alluri/README.md

-# 👋 Hi there, I'm Dimple Sushma Alluri
+# Hi there, I'm Dimple Sushma Alluri

 🎓 Master’s in Health Informatics | 📍 Based in Indiana, USA
-💼 Clinical Systems Analyst | Passionate about Public Health & Data Science
+💼 Clinical Systems Analyst | Passionate about Public Health

-## 👩‍💻 About Me
+## About Me

 I’m a Clinical Systems Analyst with a Doctor of Pharmacy background and a Master’s in Health Informatics.
 My work bridges healthcare and technology - from enhancing EHR systems and pulling clinical reports to analyzing public health data.